Catfight: Usage in popular culture

-According to Evans, the Dynasty director's blueprint for the first fight was an "outrageous catfight" that she had almost a decade earlier with Stefanie Powers in the detective series McCloud, starring Dennis Weaver.
+The Dynasty director's blueprint for the first fight was, according to Evans, an "outrageous catfight" she had almost a decade earlier with Stefanie Powers in the detective series McCloud, starring Dennis Weaver.
 The fight occurs during an argument they are having in Evans' apartment when Powers, on her way out, grabs a bottle of seltzer water and sprays down Evans.
 Before she reaches the door, Evans grabs Powers and the two women engage in spirited catfight, wrecking the apartment in the process.
 During the fight, Powers' blouse is partially torn off, exposing her black bra, a surprising level of undress for network television in that era.
-Evans eventually overpowers her brunette opponent and is holding her head down in a water-filled aquarium when Weaver walks in and ends the fight.
+Evans eventually overpowers her brunette opponent and is holding her head down in a water-filled aquarium when Weaver walks in, which ends the fight.

 Catfights, both real and staged, are a staple of daytime television talk shows and reality television shows such as The Jerry Springer Show, The Bachelor, For Love or Money, and The Real Housewives series, where women are frequently presented as being in continual competition with each other for love and professional success.
 In 2009, ABC-TV promoted The Bachelor with the voiceover narration "Let the catfights begin", and reality television shows have frequently overlaid sound effects of hissing cats onto scenes featuring women arguing or competing with each other.

 In 2002, an SABMiller television commercial called "Catfight" featured two young beautiful women drinking a beer in an outside cafe.
 Their polite conversation quickly turned into an argument about whether Miller Lite beer's best aspect was its taste or the fact that it was less filling than other beers.
 The argument led to a fight where one of the girls knocked the other into an adjacent pool.
 The women quickly lost most of their clothes and continued the fight clad in only in their underwear.
 Before the fight came to a conclusion, the scene faded out and the viewers saw that it was a fantasy dreamed up by two men in a bar discussing what would make a great commercial.
 The scene would later cut to the girls, stripped down to their underwear, wrestling in a mud pit.
-An uncensored version was also filmed that included an alternate ending where the mud-covered girls fall in love and kiss.
-Predictably, one critic noted, the fight was blonde vs. brunette.
+An "uncensored" version was also filmed that included an alternate ending where the mud-covered girls kiss.
+Predictably, one critic noted, the fight was between a blonde and a brunette.
 The campaign generated considerable controversy, but sales of Miller Lite subsequently declined by 3%.